top of page

 Fatty Acids

-Some of the best oils that contain essential fatty acids for hair growth include argan oil, jojoba oil, flaxseed oil, pumpkin seed oil, and castor oil.
-These are rich in omega-3, omega-6, and omega-9 fatty acids, which help nourish the scalp, reduce inflammation, and support strong, healthy hair.
-You can massage them directly into your scalp.
-You can find these oils in our Growth Hair Serum and the Strengthening Hair Oil Serum.
+Oils high in essential fatty acids include argan, jojoba, flaxseed, pumpkin seed, and castor oils.
+These nourish the scalp, reduce inflammation, and support strong hair.
+Massaging these oils directly into your scalp can provide benefits.
+You can find some of these in our Growth Hair Serum and the Strengthening Hair Oil Serum.

 Iron

 The good news?
-Hair usually grows back once your iron levels are back up.
-Taking an iron supplement or eating foods like red meat, beans, spinach, and even dark chocolate can help boost your iron and support healthy hair.
+Hair generally regrows once iron levels normalize.
+Consuming iron-rich foods like red meat, beans, spinach, and dark chocolate or taking supplements can elevate your iron levels.

 Vitamin C

-Vitamin C, also known as ascorbic acid, is great for your scalp and hair.
-It’s a powerful antioxidant that boosts collagen, helps your body absorb iron, and fights bacteria on the scalp, reducing dandruff.
-It also soothes dry, itchy scalps.
+Vitamin C is fantastic for your scalp and hair.
+It's an antioxidant that boosts collagen production, aids iron absorption, and combats bacteria that cause dandruff.
+Plus, it soothes dry, itchy scalps.

-To get more Vitamin C, try adding citrus fruits, bell peppers, strawberries, kale, and herbs like thyme and parsley to your diet.
-Just one cup of strawberries gives you over 100% of your daily Vitamin C!
+Include citrus fruits, bell peppers, strawberries, kale, and herbs like thyme in your diet for more Vitamin C. Just one cup of strawberries provides over 100% of your daily Vitamin C!

 The B Vitamins

-To get a healthy dose of B vitamins, include foods like fish, meat, dairy, eggs, and plant-based options like leafy greens, nuts, beans and oatmeal.
+To incorporate B vitamins, consume fish, meat, dairy products, eggs, and plant-based foods such as leafy greens, nuts, beans, and oatmeal.

 What About Hormonal Hair Loss?

-Vitamin D plays a role in regulating various hormones, including estrogen and testosterone.
-Spending time in natural sunlight or taking a vitamin D supplement can help maintain healthy levels, especially in areas with little sun.
+Vitamin D helps regulate hormones, including estrogen and testosterone.
+Spending time outdoors or taking a vitamin D supplement can help maintain healthy levels, especially in regions with limited sunlight.

 Final Word

-If you have a genuine concern, book an appointment with a doctor or trichologist.
-Hair loss is a lot more common than most women think and there are solutions available.
+If you're genuinely concerned, make an appointment with a doctor or trichologist.
+Hair loss is more common than many women realize, and numerous solutions are available.

-If you have any questions or comments, we would love to hear them!
+If you have any questions or comments, we would love to hear from you!

 XOXO,